Advocacy (supporting you to express your views or concerns)

-- If you are detained under the Mental Health Act, on a CTO or subject to a Guardianship Order.
+- If you are detained under the Mental Health Act, on a Community Treatment Order (CTO) or subject to a Guardianship Order.

 - If you have a complaint about NHS treatment or care.

-The stautory advocacy provider for adults across Staffordshire is currently Total Voice Staffordshire.
+The statutory advocacy provider for adults across Staffordshire is currently Advocacy Services in Staffordshire (ASIST).
 They will support people to have their voices heard and rights respected.
 The service is free, independent and confidential.

 - Independent Mental Capacity Advocacy (IMCA) including Deprivation of Liberty Safeguards (DoLS) and Paid Representatives